“This post may contain affiliate links. Please read my disclosure for more info.

 2. Empower yourself with a simple budget - take control of your money

-You can’t take control until you know where you’re starting from.
+Like Peter Drucker said, “If you can’t measure it, you can’t improve it.”
 And now more than ever, knowing the details will put you in a better position than wearing blinders and hoping things will improve.

 Here’s a good starting point.
 It shouldn’t take more than 30 minutes:

 - Either write out your spending categories, or print one of these free templates.
-You’ll want to print several so you can see your improvements over the next few months.
+You’ll want to print several so you can see your improvements over the next several months.

 - Grab your bank statement or log into your account.

-- Now fill in your expenses for a typical month.
+- Now fill in your expenses for the last full month.

 How do they compare to your paycheck?